firoyj/firoyj.github.io/_posts/2023-11-30-smart-contract-events.md

 ---
-title: "Tutorial: Listening to Smart Contract Events with ethers.js"
+title: "Tutorial: Listening to cmart contract events with ethers.js"
 mathjax: true
 layout: post
 categories: github, website
 excerpt: "Ethers.js is a compact JavaScript library that enables developers to interact with the Ethereum blockchain.
 It serves as a toolkit for building decentralized applications on EVM-compatible blockchain networks.<br><br>This guide walks you through the steps to listen to smart contract events via ethers.js, covering the installation and configuration of the tools and technologies required."
 ---

-#### * Context and problem
+#### Context and problem

 I created this draft tutorial as an exercise to deepen my understanding of smart contracts and to test new tools as part of my documentation process.
 Information presented here is based on the open-source [Demo Code Snippets repository](https://github.com/rsksmart/demo-code-snippets) for [Rootstock](https://rootstock.io/), an EVM-compatible smart contracts platform.